 - La Trobe University has dedicated Queer Counsellors, who have experience in supporting people through issues faced by LGBTIQ+ students, and are available at the Bundoora and Bendigo campuses (or by phone from the Mildura, Shepparton and Albury-Wodonga campuses).

 - At Bundoora campus, we have a Queer Chat group every Wednesday at 1pm where you can meet other LGBTIQ+ students and talk about all things queer, in a confidential space facilitated by the Queer Counsellor and student Queer Peers.
 At Bundoora campus, there is also a Student Union Queer Collective and a Queer Lounge where students can hang out and meet other LGBTIQ+ people in a safe space, and be part of other social events throughout the year.

 - Contact the Queer Counsellor about individual counselling or the Queer Chat group by emailing or calling (03) 9479 2956.

 - In Bendigo the Rainbow Eagles social group is a club run by the Bendigo Student’s Association, and is supported by the La Trobe Counselling Service.

-- If you are experiencing harassment or discrimination, Speak Up can help.
+- If you are experiencing harassment or discrimination, Safer Community can help.